-CBDA (Cannabidolic Acid) is a derivative of the hemp plant just the same as CBD, found in the same areas of the plant and can be extracted using similar methods.
+CBDA (Cannabidolic Acid) is a derivative of the hemp plant just the same as CBD.
+It is found in the same areas of the plant and can be extracted using similar methods.

-It is more closely related to CBD than many people realise, as CBDA is something known as a precursor compound.
+It is more closely related to CBD than many people realise, as CBDA is what is known as a precursor compound.

 When subjected to the right conditions CBDA will go through a process called decarboxylation.
 This involves losing those elements of its chemical make-up that give it its acidic state.

-Decarboxylation can be triggered by a range of different circumstances, from intense heat and combustion to an overexposure of light, to even just slow degradation by leaving distilled CBDA at room temperature.
+Decarboxylation can be triggered by a range of different things, from intense heat and combustion to an overexposure of light, to even just a slow degradation that comes from leaving distilled CBDA at room temperature.